yuriys-kentico/kontent-custom-element-samples/README.md

 # custom-element-samples
+[Custom elements](https://developer.kenticocloud.com/v1/docs/extending-kentico-cloud-beta) are essentially a small HTML application that exists in a sandboxed <iframe> and interacts with the [Kentico Cloud](https://kenticocloud.com/) app through the Custom elements API.
-This repository contains samples of custom elements (add reference to documentation, when it is ready) html pages which can be used in [Kentico Cloud](https://kenticocloud.com/) CustomElement content type.
+This repository contains samples of html web pages that can be used in Custom element content type.

 TODO - Add badges